Lawrence and Butler Counties

 Head east on 422 to “The Heart of Western Pennsylvania,” Armstrong County, where your summer adventure awaits!
 Take in the nature with some intense mountain biking on the Roaring Run Trail.
 From here you can head down to the River’s Edge Canoe and Kayak for a kayaking excursion on the Kiski River!
 Find the treasure on the Armstrong County GeoTrail with each geocache placed at a local historical attraction.
 Get back on track in Schenley, PA with a scenic ride on the Kiski Junction Railroad.
 After all this activity you’re sure to be hungry, but don’t worry we have some great restaurants to refuel at.
 During the summer months Arts on the Allegheny hosts concerts at the Kittanning Riverfront Park, check with the Tourist Bureau for their schedule.
 Finish up with some rest at one of our quaint B&Bs, hotels, or campgrounds before you head out on your next adventure!

-Complete your Route 422 excursion in the unique and beautiful Indiana County.
-Home to the Ghost Town, Hoodlebug and West Penn Trails, it offers 64 miles of Rails to Trails bike riding and 18 miles of single- track mountain biking.
-Couple that with the many fairs and festivals for a great outdoor getaway.
-Indiana is the hometown to Hollywood icon Jimmy Stewart and his museum displaying memorabilia from his military, personal and Hollywood career.
-Relax and enjoy fresh crafted beverages at one of our new microbreweries, artisan distillery or local wineries.
-Just off 422, is the Smicksburg Amish area where visitors can shop for primitive crafts and share the road with horse-drawn buggies.
-History buffs will enjoy a stop at the Underground Railroad or one of our four covered bridges.
-Stay overnight in a charming B&B, full-service hotel or campground.
-Discover all of this in the Christmas Tree Capital of the World!
+Finish your Route 422 springtime excursion while enjoying the beautiful spring weather with an outdoor adventure in Indiana County.
+Home to the Ghost Town Trail (voted PA’s “Trail of the Year” in 2020 by DCNR), as well as the Hoodlebug, Blairsville Riverfront and West Penn Trails, Indiana County offers 64 miles of rails-to-trails in addition to the 18 miles of single-track mountain biking at Yellow Creek State Park.
+Numbers fairs and festivals begin springing up throughout the county, many highlighting the upcoming growing season, such as May Mart.
+While in the area, be sure to stop by the Jimmy Stewart Museum (which was upgraded and remodeling in 2020).
+The Museum boasts memorabilia from Jimmy's military, personal and Hollywood career.
+Next up, relax and enjoy fresh crafted beverages at one of our new microbreweries, artisan distillery or local wineries.
+Also nearby Route 422 is the Smicksburg Amish area where visitors can shop for primitive crafts and share the road with horse-drawn buggies.
+History buffs will enjoy a stop at one of our four covered bridges.
+Turn your visit into an overnight stay at a charming B&B, full-service hotel or campground.
+We inviite you to discover all of this and more in The Christmas Tree Capital of the World!

 Call each county’s tourism bureau for a free visitors guide.